Orb-Workshop/bundledeuch/README.md

 bun run build
 ```

+or navigate to the folder and run the `script_build.bat` batch script as an alternative.

 ## Start Developing

 During development, you can run a watch script to keep recompiling your bundled scripts.